 pyenv global 3.9.10

-make build) you need to install Python with development dylibs.
+Note: If you want to create a PyInstaller distribution, Python must be installed with development libraries.
 Use the environment variable

 PYTHON_CONFIGURE_OPTS="--enable-framework" on Darwin and